Welcome to Birch class' webpage

 PE

-Our PE day is Monday, children must come into school in their PE kits.
+Our PE day is Wednesday, children must come into school in their PE kits.
 Please ensure children were appropriate PE clothes, please see our 'Uniform' page under key information for details.
 All earings must be removed and long hair must be tied up.

 Reading